do-community/demo-app/README.md

 # DigitalOcean Demo App

-It can be difficult to get acquainted with a new cloud services platform.
-We find that the easiest way to get up and running is to deploy an application!
+It can sometimes be difficult to get acquainted with a new cloud services platform.
+We find that the easiest way to get a sense of how a platform works is to dive in and deploy an application yourself.

-This repository contains a demo application and automation to launch it on your own DigitalOcean account.
-This will allow you to get a feel for what it's like to run code on DigitalOcean.
+This repository contains a demo application with automation that you can launch from your DigitalOcean account.
+This will allow you to see what it's like to run code on DigitalOcean.

 ## What's Involved?

 ### The Application

-The actual application we'll be deploying is a "status page".
-A status page is a web page that shows status information for another product or service.
-For example, if you want to check on the status of DigitalOcean, you could go to our status page: https://status.digitalocean.com/.

-The status page we're deploying isn't quite as full-featured, but perhaps it could be someday :P
+The application we'll be deploying is a _status page_, a web page that shows status information for a product or service.
+For example, if you’d like to know whether servers in a specific DigitalOcean datacenter were under maintenance, you would go to [DigitalOcean’s status page](https://status.digitalocean.com/).
+The status page we will deploy isn't as full-featured as DigitalOcean’s, although it could serve as the groundwork for a more fleshed-out status page.

 The application code can be found in the [app](./app/) directory.
 It's written in [Go](https://golang.org/) and uses [MySQL](https://www.mysql.com/) as its database.

 ### Infrastructure as Code (IaC)

+One of the goals of this demo application is that it should be fast and easy to deploy all the resources needed to get it up and running.
+That’s why, rather than spinning up each Droplet separately through the Control Panel, you will create the app’s resources through the model of Infrastructure as Code.

+[Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) describes the process of setting up cloud infrastructure with files that contain computer-readable code.
+In the context of this demo app, IaC is the code that defines our DigitalOcean cloud resources.
+Configuring infrastructure this way is a convenient alternative to working with physical servers or through a user interface.

-This is the code that defines our DigitalOcean cloud resources!
-In this project, we've defined our infrastructure using [Terraform](https://www.terraform.io/).
-Terraform has a great [provider for DigitalOcean](https://www.terraform.io/docs/providers/do/index.html).
+In this project, we've defined our infrastructure using [Terraform](https://www.terraform.io/), which has a great [provider for DigitalOcean](https://www.terraform.io/docs/providers/do/index.html).
 The Terraform configuration can be found in the [terraform](./terraform/) directory.
 In [main.tf](./terraform/main.tf), you'll find all resources involved in running our status page application.

 ### Automated Provisioning

+To further streamline the process of getting the application up and running, the demo app utilizes automated provisioning to deploy its various components.
+This involves automatically installing software and running services on the demo app’s infrastructure, the benefit being that you aren’t required to configure each component separately and test whether they function together correctly.

-Provisioning is the process of bringing infrastructure components to a desired state - which in our case involves installing software and running services on DigitalOcean [Droplets](https://www.digitalocean.com/products/droplets/).
-We need to provision a database server with MySQL and web servers with our status page application.
-We're using [Ansible](https://www.ansible.com/) for automating the necessary provisioning.
-The database server and web servers require different instructions to be provisioned appropriately.
-Ansible organizes sets of instructions as "playbooks".
+The demo app requires that we provision a database server with MySQL, a pair of web servers that will host our status page application, and a load balancer to distribute traffic between the web servers.
+To do this, we're using [Ansible](https://www.ansible.com/) to automate the necessary provisioning.
+The database server and web servers require different instructions to be provisioned appropriately, and these instructions are organized by Ansible as “playbooks".
 Our Ansible code can be found in the [ansible](./ansible/) directory.

 ### Tying It All Together

-Everything is tied together by a launch script ([statuspage-launch.sh](./statuspage-launch.sh)).
-This runs our IaC and provisioning code in the necessary order.
-The next section explains how to run it!
+The demo application, IaC, and automated provisioning are tied together by a launch script ([statuspage-launch.sh](./statuspage-launch.sh)).
+This script runs our IaC and provisioning code in the necessary order; the next section explains how to run it.

-## Run the Application!
+## Running the Application

-Now that you have an understanding of the technology that will come into play, let's run the application!
+Now that you have an understanding of the technology that will come into play, let's run the application.

-We're going to do this by creating a single Droplet with the DigitalOcean control panel.
-This Droplet is going to be our [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
-This type of host is traditionally referenced in infrastructure designs as a means for implementing security measures.
-A similar term for such a host is "[jump server](https://en.wikipedia.org/wiki/Jump_server)".
-In our case, we're using it as an SSH gateway and also the coordinating system for building out the rest of our infrastructure.

-Before we create this Droplet, we need to create a DigitalOcean "personal access token" and "spaces access keys".
+We're going to do this by creating a single Droplet using the DigitalOcean control panel.
+Before we create this Droplet, we need to create a DigitalOcean personal access token and a set of [Spaces](https://www.digitalocean.com/products/spaces/) access keys.
 This can be done from the "API" tab of the DigitalOcean Control Panel.

 ![DigitalOcean Control Panel API Tab](./images/README.ss-api.png)

 Go ahead and create one of each.
-Take note of the token/keys - we'll need these later.
+Take note of the token and keys - we'll need these later.

-_**Note:** the personal access token will be a single token.
-The spaces access key will have two parts - a key and a secret key._
+_**Note:** The personal access token will be a single token.
+The Spaces access key will have two parts - an access key and a secret key.
+You will need all three in order to launch the demo application._

+The Droplet we will create is going to be our [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
+This type of host is traditionally used in infrastructure designs to implement security measures.
+In our case, we're using the bastion host as both an SSH gateway and the coordinating system for building out the rest of our infrastructure.

-Now we're ready to create our bastion Droplet.
-Go to the "Droplets" tab on the DigitalOcean control panel.
+Go to the **Droplets** tab on the DigitalOcean control panel.

 ![DigitalOcean Control Panel Droplets Tab](./images/README.ss-droplets.png)

-* Click "Create Droplet".
+* Click **Create** and select **Droplet**.

-* Under "Choose an image", ensure that "Ubuntu" is selected.
+* Under **Choose an image**, ensure that **Ubuntu 16.04** is selected.

-* Under "Choose a size", select the cheapest option.
+* Under **Choose a size**, select the cheapest option.

-* Ignore "Add block storage" - we do not need block storage for the bastion host.
+* Ignore **Add block storage** - we do not need block storage for the bastion host.

-* Under "Choose a datacenter region", select the "3" on "New York".
+* Under **Choose a datacenter region**, select the **3** under **New York**.

-* Under "Select additional options", select the checkboxes for "Private networking" and "User data".
+* Under **Select additional options**, select the checkboxes for **Private networking**, **User data**, and **Monitoring**.

-* When you select "User data", a text field will appear.
-Paste the following code into this text field and update the lines starting with `export` with your personal access token and spaces keys:
+* When you select **User data**, a text field will appear.
+Add the following code into this text field and update the lines starting with `export` with your personal access token and Spaces keys:

 ```
 #!/bin/bash